-Thermal Analysis | Thermal Modeling is a key part of a thermal design.
-These days, one can model almost anything with the analysis and modeling tools available in the market.
-When used correctly, these state-of-the-art analysis tools can give you accurate results quickly and cost-effectively.
+Thermal Analysis | Thermal Modeling is a key part of any thermal design.
+These days, one can model almost anything using the state-of-the-art analysis and modeling tools available in the market.
+When used correctly, these tools can give you accurate results quickly and cost-effectively.
 Gone are the days when thermal engineers labored for weeks, or even months, designing thermal experiments to get limited information on a given layout.
 Now, one can build a model with a few clicks and see results almost instantly.
 Many of these tools such as the Ansys Thermal Analysis tool have made great progress over the years in robustness, accuracy, and ease of use.
-You don’t have to be a CFD (Computation Fluid Dynamics) specialist to use them.
+The best part is you don’t have to be a CFD (Computation Fluid Dynamics) specialist to use them.
 In many cases, a good knowledge of heat and mass transfer is sufficient.

-Basic parameters of a thermal analysis model are things like ambient temperature, the variables to be solved (temperature and/or flow), gravity effects, radiation parameters, whether flow is laminar or turbulent, steady or transient, transient settings, etc. These parameters define the nature of the thermal system we would like to model.
-In conduction-only model, we turn off flow-related specifications.
+The basic parameters of a thermal analysis | thermal modeling are things like ambient temperature, the variables to be solved (temperature and/or flow variables), gravity effects, radiation parameters, whether the flow is laminar or turbulent, steady or transient, transient settings, etc. These parameters define the nature of the thermal system we would like to model.
+In a conduction-only model, we turn off flow-related specifications.
 In a highly convective environment with fans and the like, the effects of natural convection (gravity) and radiation may be neglected (and hence turned off).
-If modeling transient, we need to specify additional parameters, such as time steps, start time and end time.
+If modeling transient, we need to specify additional parameters such as time steps, start time and end times.

 As part of basic parameters specification, we may also specify how the governing equations are to be solved, such as discretization schemes and relaxation factors.
 Relaxation factors control the speed by which the solution is achieved.
 Relaxation factors are necessary because the governing thermo-fluid equations are highly non-linear and cannot be solved in a few steps.
 Although the default settings are OK in most cases, we may need to adjust the relaxation factors for more complicated cases, so our solution does not diverge.